Proptero Funding - Private Hard Money Lender logo

 Proptero offers multiple loan products tailored to real estate investors: fix-and-flip rehabilitation loans ($100K-$5M), bridge loans ($100K-$10M), new construction financing ($100K-$10M), long-term rental loans ($100K-$5M), commercial loans ($200K-$10M), and expedited hard money loans ($100K-$2M).
 Loan-to-value ratios range from 75-90% depending on the product, with rates starting as low as 3.5% for rental and commercial products and reaching 12.5% for rush hard money funding.
 The company advertises same-day pre-approvals and funding as quickly as 7 days for standard loans or 48-72 hours for rush funding.

 Proptero differentiates itself through operational features including no pre-payment penalties, no application fees, no tax return requirements, acceptance of foreign nationals, no minimum credit score requirement, a paperless online portal for document submission, and flexible terms including cross-collateralization.
-They emphasize technology infrastructure and transparent real-time loan tracking.
+They emphasize technology infrastructure and listed real-time loan tracking.
 The marketing emphasizes "common sense underwriting" and streamlined processes designed to reduce documentation burden compared to traditional lenders.

 The company is suited for experienced and novice real estate investors seeking non-traditional financing.
 However, prospective borrowers should note that higher rates (particularly for hard money at 12.5%) reflect the accelerated timelines and reduced documentation standards.
 The lack of published reviews, placeholder testimonials on the website (generic "John Doe" quotes with Latin filler text), and limited third-party verification present challenges in assessing customer satisfaction.
 Borrowers should carefully review all fee structures and compare rates across multiple private lenders before committing.